Humboldt, Iowa: Geography

 Humboldt County is located entirely within the Des Moines Lobe of the Western Corn Belt Plains ecoregion, as defined by the United States Environmental Protection Agency (EPA).
 One of the flattest regions in Iowa, the Des Moines Lobe ecoregion is a distinctive area naturally defined by Wisconsin glaciation but modified by humans for extensive agriculture.
 In general, the land is level to gently rolling with some areas of relief defined by glacial features like moraines, hummocky knobs, and kettles, and outwash deposits.
 The lobe does not have any loess deposits like the Loess Hills to the west.

 The stream network is poorly developed and widely spaced, with major rivers carving valleys that are relatively deep and steep-sided.
 Almost all of the natural lakes of Iowa are found in the northern part of this region (the Iowa Great Lakes).
 Most of the region has been converted from wet prairie to agricultural use with substantial surface water drainage.
 Only a small fraction of the wetlands remain, and many natural lakes have been drained as a result of agricultural drainage projects via drainage tiles or ditches.

 Climate

 Humboldt, like almost all of Iowa, has a humid continental climate (Köppen Dfa).
 Humboldt experiences all four seasons characterized by cold winters, wet springs, hot summers, and relatively short autumns.
 Wide temperature ranges are common within this climate zone.

 Demographics

+2020 census

+As of the census of 2020, there were 4,792 people, 2,051 households, and 1,234 families residing in the city.
+The population density was 1,058.1 inhabitants per square mile (408.5/km2).
+There were 2,256 housing units at an average density of 498.1 per square mile (192.3/km2).
+The racial makeup of the city was 91.7% White, 0.9% Black or African American, 0.1% Native American, 0.3% Asian, 0.0% Pacific Islander, 4.0% from other races and 3.0% from two or more races.
+Hispanic or Latino persons of any race comprised 6.3% of the population.

+Of the 2,051 households, 26.9% of which had children under the age of 18 living with them, 48.2% were married couples living together, 5.0% were cohabitating couples, 28.3% had a female householder with no spouse or partner present and 18.4% had a male householder with no spouse or partner present.
+39.8% of all households were non-families.
+35.3% of all households were made up of individuals, 17.6% had someone living alone who was 65 years old or older.

+The median age in the city was 40.7 years.
+26.5% of the residents were under the age of 20; 4.5% were between the ages of 20 and 24; 23.4% were from 25 and 44; 22.2% were from 45 and 64; and 23.4% were 65 years of age or older.
+The gender makeup of the city was 48.0% male and 52.0% female.